dionimar/pyspark/README.md

 # pyspark

-Some little examples using Spark
+Some little examples using Spark.

 This little project is intended to show uncommon examples of pyspark.
 The web pages used in the project are merely examples,